RicheByte/ProjectMal100/readme.md

 ### 🚨 DISCLAIMER

-> This repository is created **strictly for educational, research, and awareness purposes only**.
+# ⚠️ Disclaimer

-> It is designed to help cybersecurity students, malware analysts, and ethical hackers understand how malware works — **so they can better defend against it**.
+This repository is intended for **educational and research purposes only**.

->
+It contains samples of malware and exploitation techniques to help students, analysts, and researchers understand how threats work at a low level.

-> ❌ I do **NOT** support or promote the use of this code for malicious purposes.
+**Do not** run any of these samples on physical systems.
+Use **isolated virtual environments** only.
-> ✅ Use this content responsibly, within legal boundaries, and only in safe, isolated environments (e.g., virtual machines, sandboxes).
+Misuse of this repository may be illegal and unethical.

-> 🛑 The author assumes **no liability** for misuse or damages caused by this repository.
+By using this code, you agree to take full responsibility for how it is used.

 ---